-ICBOC's role in the indigenous workforce development movement consists in more than just providing a certificate to successful professional certification applicants.
-We have developed a strength-based laddering certification system to so that Indigenous workers in unregulated occupations can become more confident in their own personal and professional merits and in the value of their ways of being, knowing, seeing and feeling.
+a) Certification structure: ICBOC's role in the indigenous workforce development movement consists in more than just providing a certificate to successful professional certification applicants.
+We have developed a strength-based laddering certification system so that Indigenous workers in unregulated occupations can become more confident in their own personal and professional merits and in the value of their ways of being, knowing, seeing and feeling.
+To this end, ICBOC's certification system integrates opportunities for Vertical Laddering (progressing to higher levels of certification), and Lateral Laddering (switching to a different certification at the same level, with transfer of hours already acquired on similar topics required for the different certification)

-A candidate who obtains an entry level certification can move up to progressively higher levels (1, 2 3 and 4).
-We also provide professional certifications focused on addictions services, for example the clinical supervisors and team leaders certifications.
+A candidate who obtains an entry worker level certification can move up to progressively higher specialist levels (1, 2 3 and 4).
+We also provide separate, higher professional certifications focused on addictions services, such as our clinical supervisor and team leader certifications.
 ICBOC also offer the opportunity to reach for a career in health management through its agreement with FNHMA.